google/EarlGrey/docs/api.md

 All EarlGrey matchers are available in the [GREYMatchers](../EarlGrey/Matcher/GREYMatchers.m) factory class.
 The best way to find a UI element is to use its accessibility properties.
 We strongly recommend using an [accessibility identifier](https://developer.apple.com/library/ios/documentation/uikit/reference/UIAccessibilityIdentification_Protocol/Introduction/Introduction.html) as it uniquely identifies an element.
-Use `grey_accessibilityID()` as your matcher to get a UI element's accessibility identifier.
+Use `grey_accessibilityID()` as your matcher to select a UI element by its accessibility identifier.
 You can also use other accessibility properties, such as using `grey_accessibilityTrait()` as the matcher for UI elements with specific accessibility traits, or by using `grey_accessibilityLabel()` as the matcher for accessibility labels.